Saravinth03/Saravinth03/README.md

 </p>

 # Who am I? 💡
-I'm a fresher and detail-oriented software developer with a strong foundation in Development and Design.
-Proficient in building efficient, scalable solutions.
-Adept at learning new technologies and contributing to dynamic team environments.
-Passionate about developing innovative websites to solve real-world challenges while continuously enhancing skills in Technology.
+Motivated and detail-oriented frontend developer with a solid grasp of web development and UI/UX principles.
+Skilled in building responsive, user-friendly interfaces using modern tools and frameworks.
+Quick learner with a passion for turning design ideas into engaging web experiences, and a commitment to continuous growth.

 # What can I do? 🧠
 • I’m currently crafting clean, efficient, and impactful code✍️ <br />